Ramesht95/Ramesh-T/about.md

 # About Me

 Hello!
-I’m **Ramesh**, a passionate **Technical Writer** with over 5.7 years of professional experience, including 4 years focused on technical writing.
+I’m **Ramesh**, a passionate **Technical Writer** with over 5 years and 9 months of professional experience, including 4 years focused on technical writing.
 I specialize in creating clear, concise, and user-friendly documentation that helps simplify complex technical concepts.

 Currently, I’m working at **Thryve Digital Health LLP**, where I focus on structured authoring, technical documentation, and content strategy.
 I collaborate with cross-functional teams and use industry-standard tools to deliver high-quality documentation aligned with user and business needs.